OpenPlaceGuide/openplaceguide/README.md

 OpenBusinessMap will be a free and open source business directory, based on the OpenStreetMap project.
 It combines data from the OpenStreetMap project, as well as additional information about businesses.

+    Open Business Map - OpenStreetMap-based business directory Copyright (C) 2019-2021  Bandira Addis Map Entertainment PLC, Addis Ababa

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

 ## User Stories

 * As a business owner I want to present my information on a website